DEV-5/MY_NOTES/Linux_Embedded_development.md

 ### Application Binary Interface (ABI)

-- An application binary interface (ABI) is a set of rules specifying how a binary executable should exchange information with some service (e.g., the kernel or a library) at run time.
+- An application binary interface (ABI) is a set of rules specifying how a binary executable should exchange information with some service (eg, the kernel or a library) at run time.
 Among other things, an ABI specifies which registers and stack locations are used to exchange this information, and what meaning is attached to the exchanged values.
 Once compiled for a particular ABI, a binary executable should be able to run on any system presenting the same ABI.

 - ABI are provided by Linux/UNIX both have ABI standard as System V